chrisdetmering/Twitter-Me/README.md

 ## Summary

-The first CapStone Project of the SDMM program.
+The first Capstone Project of the SDMM program.
 I wanted to try to implement the Sign In with Twitter OAuth1.1a flow.
-I made my own custom Twitter API class that handle the OAuth1.1a specs.
+I made my own custom Twitter API class that handled the OAuth1.1a specs.

 I also used React Hooks to build the client side. learning how to break up my code, keep it moduler, and use functional programming was enjoyable.